 2. Changing Border Color to Hide Some Gridlines on Part of a Sheet

-If we apply borders in our dataset and then if we change the border color to white, then also the gray gridlines will go under the white borders and so, it will look like there are no gridlines.
+If we apply borders in our dataset and then change the border color to white, then the gray gridlines will go under the white borders so, it will look like there are no gridlines.
 Have a look at our dataset, we have applied outside and inside borders to it.
 Let’s make them white.

 - Select the area from where you want to remove gridlines.
 We selected the menu names area.

 - Later, click on the drop-down icon of the Borders command from the Font section of the Home ribbon.

 - Then select More Borders from the list.

 - There’s another way too, right-click your mouse on the selected range.

 - Then choose the Format Cells option from the context menu.

 A few moments later, we’ll get the Format Cells dialog box and it will take you to the Border section directly.